South Asian logistics hubs are expanding fast. What does this fact possibly have with some GPS smart lock?

-- The Government expeditiously creates the infrastructure for the logistics revolution to come, including new warehouses, roads, transport terminals.
+- Governments expeditiously create the infrastructure for the logistics revolution to come, including new warehouses, roads, and transport terminals.

-- Hambantota International Port beats all the records in operational efficiency.
+- Ports beat all the records in operational efficiency.

-- The new logistics and transport cluster will soon appear to serve the growing apparel and manufacturing industries.
+- The new logistics and transport clusters will soon appear to serve the growing apparel and manufacturing industries.

 - The apparel sector makes connected technologies their standard.